Heavy Metal Poisoning: Toxicity and Human Health Effects

 The major limitation is that metals are not evenly distributed in the body.
 Lead stored in bones is a prime example: blood tests may appear normal even when bone stores are high.
 During pregnancy, bone remodeling can release stored lead, harming both mother and child.

-For this reason, a thorough exposure history is as important as lab results when evaluating potential toxicity.
+For this reason, understanding an individual’s exposure history is as important as laboratory findings when evaluating potential toxicity.

 Treatment of Heavy Metal Poisoning